Do you need wellness resources?

 Balancing the demands of work, education and family commitments can be challenging for CPLED students.
 Part of making a successful transition from law school to practice is learning how to manage stress in a healthy manner and knowing when to seek outside help.

-Students in the Practice Readiness Education Program (PREP) are no less prone or susceptible to stress and resulting dips in life quality.
+Students in the Practice Readiness Education Program (PREP) are no less prone or susceptible to stress and resulting in dips in life quality.
 PREP includes heavy workloads, tight deadlines, and the pressures of regular assessment.
 For those with articles, these education stressors compete with work demands and the adjustment to the practice of law, including the characteristics and styles of a student’s principal or firm.
 For those without an articling role, work pressures are replaced by the demands of networking and job search activities, including application deadlines and the stress of interviews.

 Some students will naturally deal with the myriad of pressures better than others, but for all, it is important to monitor one’s emotional state, recognize when pressures are becoming unmanageable, and reach out for help before a situation gets out of control.